The Higher Learning Commission

 The Assurance Argument and Federal Compliance Report were submitted on January 15.

-Another component of the Comprehensive Evaluation is the visit by a Peer Review Team to meet with stakeholders for a first-hand view of the workings of an institution and to see in “real time” verification of what was written in the Assurance Argument.
+Another component of the Comprehensive Evaluation is the visit by a Peer Review Team for a first-hand view of the workings of an institution and to see in “real time” a verification of what was written in the Assurance Argument.
 Richland’s Comprehensive Visit occurred in February 2024.

 NC-Sara Approved Institution